Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 ```
 Examine the database in Neo4J to find the two nodes between which you wish to put your new structure.

 #7.
-Advanced usage b: Putting it all together to add a new (fake) link canal
+Advanced usage part II: putting it all together to add a new (fake) link canal

 To put all of these examples together, we will build a new (fake) link canal into the model to transport water from the Gomti to the Son.
 The Gomti is a tributary of the Ganga that was not originally included in the model.